The Bisognano-Wichmann property for non-unitary Wightman conformal field theories: Invariant Hermitian forms, Bisognano-Wichmann, and the KMS condition

 \section{Invariant Hermitian forms, Bisognano-Wichmann, and the KMS condition}

 In this section, we assume that our Wightman CFT $(\cF,\cD,U,\Omega)$ has an invariant nondegenerate sesquilinear form $\ip{\, \cdot \, , \, \cdot \,}$, along with an antiunitary PCT involution $\theta:\cD \to \cD$ which fixes $\Omega$.
-Such a theory is called \textbf{involutive}.
-In an involutive Wightman CFT, we have
+Such a theory is called \textbf{involutive} (see \cite[\S4]{CarpiRaymondTanimotoTener25} for additional background and the connection with vertex algebras).
+The invariance of the form $\ip{ \, \cdot \, , \, \cdot \,}$ means, firstly, that

 where $\varphi^\dagger$ is the operator-valued distribution